melvinchia3636/One-Line-Car-Dealer-Website-Scraper/README.md

 target website: https://www.carlist.my

-### DISCLAIMER: Don't blame me if the code is unreadable, because the development of this script never care about code readability.
+### DISCLAIMER: Don't blame me if the code is unreadable, because I never care about code readability when writing this script.